1. How to apply under the Working Holiday Schemes?

-Holders of the Working Holiday Visa or relevant documentation may stay in the host country for a maximum period of 12 months.
+Participants for the Youth Mobility Scheme of the United Kingdom may stay in United Kingdom for a period of up to 24 months.
+Holders of the Working Holiday Visa or relevant documentation may stay in other host countries for a maximum period of 12 months.
 For details, please approach the consulates concerned.

-9. Are there any restrictions on age and frequency of participation under the Working Holiday Schemes/Arrangements?
+9. Are there any restrictions on age and frequency of participation under the Working Holiday Schemes?

-People aged between 18 and 30 are eligible, and in general each of them may visit the same country only once under the Working Holiday Schemes/Arrangements.
+People aged between 18 and 30 are eligible, and in general each of them may visit the same country only once under the Working Holiday Schemes.
 For details, please approach the relevant consulates.